thinng/asd_feat/README.md

 # Step-by-step running:

 Please unzip all *.7z files required before running any algorithms.
+Please note that some may take hours to run.

 ## 0. Installing Python libaries needed for
 - conventional feature selections: